Validation Studies

 The results of cluster sampling are usually also difficult to compute and interpret.

 Cluster sampling is more useful when a survey needs to be conducted over a larger population.
-When the population is larger for you to survey it as a whole, that’s where cluster sampling comes in.
+When the population is larger for you to survey it, that’s where cluster sampling comes in.

 Creating cluster samples that represent the target population helps reduce bias in survey results.